HKU-BAL/Clair3/README.md

   -b, --bam_fn FILE        BAM file input.
 The input file must be samtools indexed.
   -f, --ref_fn FILE        FASTA reference file input.
 The input file must be samtools indexed.
   -m, --model_path STR     The folder path containing a Clair3 model (requiring six files in the folder, including pileup.data-00000-of-00001, pileup.index, pileup.meta, full_alignment.data-00000-of-00001, full_alignment.index, and full_alignment.meta).
   -t, --threads INT        Max threads to be used.
 The full genome will be divided into small chucks for parallel processing.
 Each chunk will use 4 threads.
-The #chucks being processed simaltaneously is ceil(#threads/4)*3.
+The $chucks being processed simaltaneously is ceil($threads/4)*3.
 3 is the overloading factor.
   -p, --platform STR       Selete the sequencing platform of the input.
 Possible options: {ont,hifi,ilmn}.
   -o, --output PATH        VCF/GVCF output directory.